preciofishbone/OmniaDocs/document-management/author/approval-workflow/index.rst

 Approval Workflow
 ===========================

 When a document has reached a final version, the document must be published, and, if approval is activated, be approved for publication, to be available for readers.
-The author then starts an Approval Workflow by selecting "Publish".
+The author then starts Approval Workflow by selecting "Publish".

 .. image:: select-publish.png